ropensci/software-review/issue_template.md

 - [ ] Does the package conform to [rOpenSci packaging guidelines](https://github.com/ropensci/packaging_guide)?
 Please describe any exceptions:

-- Please indicate which category or categories this package falls under our [package fit policies](https://github.com/ropensci/onboarding/blob/master/policies.md#package-fit) and why:
+- Please indicate which category or categories from our [package fit policies](https://github.com/ropensci/onboarding/blob/master/policies.md#package-fit) this package falls under and why:

 - If this is a resubmission following rejection, please explain the change in circumstances: